rachelkhoriander/tech-task/tutorial/auth_with_github.md

 Scope Name         | Description
 -------------------|-------------
 (no scope)         | Read-only access to public information (public user profile info, public repo info, gists).
-`Repo`             | Read/write access to code, commit statuses, invitations, collaborators, team membership, and deployment status for public and private repos and organizations.
+`Repo`             | Read/write access to code, commit statuses, invitations, collaborators, team membership, and deployment status for repos and organizations.
 `repo:status`      | Read/write access to repo commit statuses.
 Apps do not gain access to your code.
 `repo_deployment`  | Access to deployment statuses for repos.
 Apps do not gain access to your code.
 `public_repo`      | Read/write access to code, commit statuses, collaborators, and deployment statuses for public repos and organizations.